 There are three surefire strategies for creating an eco-friendly business with sustainable packaging.
 By using lightweight materials to package products, prioritizing durability to minimize the need for returns, and improving returns processing, you can help the environment without sacrificing consumer happiness.

 Lightweight, sustainable materials are becoming the top choice for environmentally minded (and financially savvy) businesses for the following reasons:

 The materials you use to ship your products must be durable enough to protect the contents along a sometimes tumultuous journey from the warehouse to the customer’s doorstep.

-For example, an electronics company may use packaging that consists of 100 percent post-consumer recycled materials, but if the shipping box is not strong enough to protect the customer’s smart TV or gaming console, the company will be faced with the (ultimately avoidable) costs associated with handling the return, as well as potentially losing a valuable customer who has received a damaged product.
+For example, an electronics company may use 100 percent post-consumer recycled materials packaging.
+However, if the shipping box isn’t strong enough to protect the customer’s smart TV or gaming console, the company will be faced with the (ultimately avoidable) costs associated with handling the return – as well as potentially losing a valuable customer who received a damaged product.

 While eco-friendly packaging should be a priority, you must give material durability equal weight.
 Otherwise, long-term expenses may cancel out any gains you’ve made from your decision to go green.